-Consider bringing pictures of your family, nail polish to paint fingernails and toenails, bubbles to play with the children, equipment to play sports games (soccer, football, jump rope, etc.), simple puzzles, or instruments to share music.
-Playing a simple game of tag showing them a new dance or learning words from their language can be good ways to connect.
+Consider bringing pictures of your family, nail polish, picture books, bubbles to play with the children, equipment to play sports games (soccer, football, jump rope, etc.), simple puzzles, or instruments to share music.
+Playing a simple game of tag, showing them a new dance, or learning words from their languagecan be good ways to connect.
 Encourage the locals to share something important to them - a dance, music, or making a local craft.